Bijan-K/bijan-k/README.md

 Delighted to have you here.

 I'll keep it brief.
 I am a software engineer who likes machines, and knows a thing or two about web and AI development.
-I'm a liberal individual and somewhat of an e/acc.
-I would love to make AI products that are fun/useful, as well as research it in order to understand/utilise it more potently.
+I'm a liberal individual and I would love to make AI products that are fun/useful, as well as research it in order to understand/utilise it more potently.

 > I am currently a prospective student seeking to continue my education aboard.